-Nonverbal communication is also common, and eye contact is especially important because it shows respect and attentiveness while listening and honesty while speaking (see p.
-3 of Time and Space).
+Nonverbal communication is also common, and eye contact is especially important because it shows respect and attentiveness while listening and honesty while speaking (see Time and Space).
 Many Peruvians of both the same and opposite genders touch their conversation partner's arm, shoulder, or back while talking to convey affection.
-Peruvians also tend to stand close to each other (see p.
-3 of Time and Space), as backing away from someone during a conversation is considered rude.
+Peruvians also tend to stand close to each other (see Time and Space), as backing away from someone during a conversation is considered rude.